timestocome/RaspberryPi-Robot/README.md

 Finished Parts:
-- robot learns to avoid obstacles using Reinforcement learning
+- robot learns to avoid obstacles using reinforcement learning with distance as the input
-- eobot can ID both the cats, if in photo, from photos it takes
+- robot can ID both the cats, if a cat in photo, from photos it takes